-- Burn More Calories: The bench press is a multi-joint exercise encompassing many muscles, which helps you to burn more calories and consequently more body fat.
+- Calorie Burner: The bench press is a multi-joint exercise encompassing many muscles, which helps you to burn more calories and consequently more body fat.

 - Aesthetics: Bench pressing molds your upper body nicely – for males and for females.
 Your chest gets higher and your shoulders and arms develop a great shape.

-- Time Efficient: The bench press is a compound move, helping you be more productive at the gym.
+- Time Efficient: The bench press is a compound move, helping you work several muscles at the same time, and making you more productive at the gym.

-- Stronger Body: The bench press not only makes your chest muscles stronger but your whole upper body.
-The more weight you bench press, the more weight you can most likely shoulder press, as well as lift during tricep exercises.
+- Strength: The bench press not only makes your chest muscles stronger but your whole upper body.
+The more weight you bench press, the more weight you can most likely shoulder press, and lift during tricep exercises.
 At the same time, you will become better at performing push-ups.